becca-bailey/backbone-ttt/README.md

 ## To run tests:

-In the root directory: `
+In the root directory:
 ```
-npm -g install testem
+npm test
-testem
 ```